ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

   (:use [clojure.set :only [intersection]]))
 ```

-It's good pracice to use the `ns` variant.
+It's good practice to use the `ns` variant.
 The `use` function is mainly for
 the REPL usage.

 #### require

-We have seen that `use`, while nice in some cases, polutes our namespace.
+We have seen that `use`, while nice in some cases, pollutes our namespace.

 Instead we use `require`.
 Let us require our util namespace from the core
 namespace: